saltant-org/saltant/README.md

 what a container is, read [this](https://www.docker.com/what-container).

 Containers in saltant are either Docker or Singularity containers.
-Inside of each Container, you must have
+Inside of each container, you must have

 + a script to execute (more on this in the next paragraph)

 and may optionally have

-+ a set of environment variables consumed from the host machine
 + a directory to store logs
 + a directory to store results

-Additionally, the aforementioned script must satisfy two criteria: (1) the script to execute must be executable :open_mouth:; (2) the script to execute must take a JSON string (which encodes a set of arguments) as its sole positional argument.
+Additionally, the aforementioned script must satisfy two criteria: (1) the script to execute must be executable :open_mouth:; (2) the script to execute must accept JSON encoding the task instance's set of arguments.

-#### An alternative: executable commands
+#### An alternative: "direct" executables

-As an alternative to containers, you may instead use an executable command which makes sense on the environments it is running on.
-Like the executable script for containers, executables run directly must accept a single JSON string containing all of its arguments.
+As an alternative to containers, you may instead run an executable outside of a container.
+This is not recommended as managing environments is more difficult this way, but may be necessary due to system constraints.

 ### Task types

-Task types name a container (or executable), constraints for the task's environment, and what arguments must be provided to the task.
+Task types name a container (or just an executable), constraints for a task queue's environment, and what variables/arguments a task instance must provide values for.
 Specifically, a task type defines

 #### Container tasks